ForgeRock/id-dataweb-auth-tree-node/README.md

 ### Process steps:
 1. User accesses application, and clicks “create account”
-2. Application calls Forgerock (OpenID Connect or other method)
+2. Application calls ForgeRock (OpenID Connect or other method)
-3. Based on the **Authentication Tree** policy, Forgerock makes an OpenID Connect request to the AXN with the client id for the desired verification policy
+3. Based on the **Authentication Tree** policy, ForgeRock makes an OpenID Connect request to the AXN with the client id for the desired verification policy
 4. Browser redirect to IDW hosted and customer branded verification form, challenging the user for all required attributes for identity verification (customizable by use case.)
 5. When the user clicks submit, the data is sent against one or many attribute verification services (per the verification policy.)
 6. The results from each vendor are aggregated, and the overall IDW Trust Score is generated.
 Based on Customer’s policy, a PASS, FAIL or STEP UP decision is created.
-7. AXN sends the OpenID Connect response to Forgerock, including test results, IDW Trust score, and policy decision
+7. AXN sends the OpenID Connect response to ForgeRock, including test results, IDW Trust score, and policy decision
-8. Forgerock makes a decision based on the policy decision returned from AXN, and routes the user to the next step in the business process (If Policy Decision == "APPROVE" -> provision account)
+8. ForgeRock makes a decision based on the policy decision returned from AXN, and routes the user to the next step in the business process (If Policy Decision == "APPROVE" -> provision account)
-9. Once the provisioning or access management process is complete, Forgerock responds to the application.
+9. Once the provisioning or access management process is complete, ForgeRock responds to the application.

 ## Pre-requisites